chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 My career began at Jinji Network Technology, where I built a solid foundation in frontend development using React and also gained my first experience in cross-platform mobile development with React Native.

-From there, I moved to Blitz Interactive Entertainment, where I took on more end-to-end responsibilities.
-A key project was building a proprietary instant messaging system from scratch.
-This was where I deepened my backend skills with Spring Boot and learned to manage the entire application lifecycle using Docker.
+From there, I moved to Blitz Interactive Entertainment.
+A key project was building a proprietary instant messaging system.
+This was where I deepened my backend skills with Spring Boot.

 In my most recent role as a Senior Frontend Developer at Toyou Feiji, I shifted into a leadership position.
-I led the technical architecture for a major platform redesign using Vue.js and TypeScript, which significantly improved maintainability.
-I also focused heavily on optimizing the developer workflow—for instance, by migrating to Vite to achieve over 60% faster build times—and I had the opportunity to mentor three junior developers.
+I led the technical architecture for storage management platform redesign using Vue.js and TypeScript, which significantly improved maintainability.
+I also focused heavily on optimizing the developer workflow—for instance, by migrating to Vite to achieve over 60% faster build times.
+I had the opportunity to mentor three junior developers.

 Now, I've moved to Germany to seek a new challenge in a more advanced tech environment.
-I'm looking for a dedicated frontend role where I can apply my deep experience with frameworks like Vue.js and React, and my passion for performance optimization.
-Your company's work really resonates with me, and I'm very excited about the possibility of contributing to your team.
+I'm looking for a dedicated frontend role where I can apply my skills and experience.
+I'm very excited about the possibility of contributing to your team.

 > What were your key contributions at Toyou Feiji?
-> What kind of projects did you mainly work on in your last role?

 Sure.
 For the past two years at Toyou Feiji, I worked as a Senior Frontend Developer with full-stack responsibilities.
 My main focus was on improving the performance, architecture, and overall developer experience for our storage management platforms.
 I'd say my key contributions fall into three main areas.

 First, my primary project was leading the architectural redesign of our centralized storage platform.
-The old system was legacy code, making it really difficult to maintain and scale.
+The old system had no clear separation between frontend and backend, making it difficult to maintain and scale.
 So, I led the design of a completely new frontend architecture using Vue.js and TypeScript.
 This created a much more scalable, component-based system.
 As a result, our codebase became type-safe and significantly easier to work with, which really boosted the team's development speed.

 Next, on our distributed storage platform, I focused on optimizing the developer workflow.
-The team was struggling with long build times, which was a real drag on productivity.
-I drove the migration from Webpack to Vite, and integrated ESLint into our CI/CD pipeline.
+The project had extremely slow build times, so I drove the migration from Webpack to Vite, and integrated ESLint.
 The results were immediate: we cut our build times by over 60%, and the ESLint integration automatically caught and helped us fix over 300 legacy issues, which drastically improved our code quality.

-And third, beyond the core platforms, I took the initiative to innovate.
-Our support team was overwhelmed with repetitive questions, so I designed and built an AI-powered chat tool using Vue.js and integrated it with a service called Ragflow.
-This tool successfully automated answers to common questions, which freed up our support team to focus on more complex cases.
+And third, our support team was overwhelmed with repetitive questions, so I built an AI-powered chat tool using Vue.js with Ragflow.
+This tool automated responses to common questions and helped our support team focus on more complex cases.

 Finally, on top of all that, a key part of my role was mentoring.
 I was formally responsible for three junior developers, guiding their technical growth and leading our code review process to build a strong culture of quality.